gi-iitk/gi-iitk.github.io/publications.md

 # Referred Publications
 Following is the list of publications from the Geoinformatics Laboratory in the last 5 years.

-* Varade, D., Dikshit, O., Singh, G., Manickam, S., Snehmani	Modelling of Early Winter Snow Density using Fully Polarimetric C-band SAR Data in the Indian Himalayas.
-Remote Sensing of Environment **2020**.

-* Varade, D., Singh, G., Dikshit, O., Manickam, S., 	Identification of Snow using Fully Polarimetric SAR Data based on Entropy and Anisotropy.
-Water Resources Research	2020

-* Yadav, M., Lohani, B. 	Identification of trees and their trunks from mobile laser scanning data of roadway scenes	International Journal of Remote Sensing 41(4), pp. 1233-1258	2020

-* Munnangi, A.K., Lohani, B., Misra, S.C.
-A review of land consolidation in the state of Uttar Pradesh, India: Qualitative approach	Land Use Policy 90104309	2020

-* Retscher, G., Kealy, A., Gabela, J. Li, Y., Goel, S., Toth, C., Masiero, A., Blaszczak-Bak, W., Gikas, V., Perakis, H., Koppanyi, Z., Grejner-Brzezinska, D.	A Benchmarking Measurement Campaign in GNSS-denied/challenged Indoor/Outdoor and Transitional Environments	Journal of Applied Geodesy	2020

-* Prakasam, C., Aravinth, R., Kanwar, V.S., Nagarajan, B. 	Landslide Hazard Mapping Using Geo-Environmental Parameters—A Case Study on Shimla Tehsil, Himachal Pradesh	Lecture Notes in Civil Engineering 33, pp. 123-139	2020

-* Boodala, J., Dikshit, O., and Balasubramanian, N. 	Deriving Multiple Representation Database: A Model Generalisation Approach.
-Proceedings of the International Cartographic Association.
-Vol.2.
-2019

-* Dhar S., Balasubramanyam N., Dikshit O.,	Estimation of Earth Rotation Parameters for Enhancing the Precise Realization of ITRF	Proceedings of the European Geosciences Union,  Vol. 21, Vienna, Austria, DOI: EGU2019-1594	2019

-* Varade, D., Dikshit, O., Singh, G., Manickam, S., Snehmani, 	Capability assessment of Sentinel-1 bi-temporal dual polarimetric SAR data for inferences on snow density.
-IEEE Microwave and RF Conference (IMaRC-19), 13-15 December, IIT Bombay, Mumbai.
-2019

-* Varade, D., Maurya, A.K., Dikshit, O., Singh, G., Manickam, S. 	Snow depth in Dhundi: an estimate based on weighted bias corrected differential phase observations of dual polarimetric bi-temporal Sentinel-1 data	International Journal of Remote Sensing 41(8), pp. 3031-3053	2019

-* Varade, D., Sure, A., Dikshit, O. 	Potential of Landsat-8 and Sentinel-2A composite for land use land cover analysis	Geocarto International 34(14), pp. 1552-1567	2019

-* Varade, D., Maurya, A.K., Dikshit, O. 	Unsupervised hyperspectral band selection using ranking based on a denoising error matching approach	International Journal of Remote Sensing 41(8), pp. 3031-3053	2019

-* Varade, D.M., Maurya, A.K., Dikshit, O. 	Development of Spectral Indexes in Hyperspectral Imagery for Land Cover Assessment	IETE Technical Review (Institution of Electronics and Telecommunication Engineers, India) 36(5), pp. 475-483	2019

-* Goyal, R., Dikshit, O., Balasubramania, N. 	Evaluation of global geopotential models: a case study for India	Survey Review 51(368), pp. 402-412	2019

-* Deshpande, P.J., Sure, A., DIkshit, O., Tripathi, S. 	A framework for estimating representative area of a ground sample using remote sensing	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692	2019

-* Varade, D., Dikshit, O., Manickam, S. 	Dry/wet snow mapping based on the synergistic use of dual polarimetric SAR and multispectral data	Journal of Mountain Science 16(6), pp. 1435-1451	2019

-* Varade, D., Maurya, A.K., Dikshit, O. 	Potential of Information Fusion of Optical and SAR Data for Snow Cover Characterization	2018 International Conference on Computational and Characterization Techniques in Engineering and Sciences, CCTES 2018 8674121, pp. 49-53	2019

-* Varade, D., Maurya, A.K., Sharma, S., Dikshit, O. 	Ppmasks: A Simple and Effective Tool for Basic Land Cover Characterization	2018 International Conference on Computational and Characterization
-Techniques in Engineering and Sciences, CCTES 2018 8674121, pp. 49-53	2019

-* Sure, A., Dikshit, O. 	Estimation of root zone soil moisture using passive microwave remote sensing: A case study for rice and wheat crops for three states in the Indo-Gangetic basin	Journal of Environmental Management 234, pp. 75-89	2019

-* Varade, D., Dikshit, O. 	Potential of multispectral reflectance for assessment of snow geophysical parameters in Solang valley in the lower Indian Himalayas	GIScience and Remote Sensing	2019

-* Varade, D., Dikshit, O. 	Improved Assessment of Atmospheric Water Vapor Content in the Himalayan Regions Around the Kullu Valley in India Using Landsat-8 Data	Water Resources Research 55(1), pp. 462-475	2019

-* Maurya, A.K., Varade, D.M., Dikshit, O. 	Effect of Pansharpening in Fusion Based Change Detection of Snow Cover Using Convolutional Neural Networks	IETE Technical Review (Institution of Electronics and Telecommunication Engineers, India)	2019

-* Boodala, J., Dikshit, O., and Balasubramanian, N. 	Automated Generalisation of Buildings using CartAGen Platform.
-39th INCA International Congress: New Age Cartography and Geospatial Technology in Digital India, Indian National Cartographic Association (INCA), December 18-20, 2019 at Dehradun, India.
-2019

-* Kumar, B., Lohani, B., Pandey, G. 	Development of deep learning architecture for automatic classification of outdoor mobile LiDAR data	International Journal of Remote Sensing 41(4), pp. 1233-1258	2019

-* Goel, S., Kealy, A., Lohani, B. 	Posterior Cramér Rao Bounds for Cooperative Localization in Low-Cost UAV Swarms	Journal of the Indian Society of Remote Sensing 47(4), pp. 671-684	2019

-* Gupta, S., Vasardani, M., Lohani, B., Winter, S. 	Pedestrian's risk-based negotiation model for self-driving vehicles to get the right of way	Accident Analysis and Prevention 124, pp. 163-173	2019

-* Kumar, B., Pandey, G., Lohani, B., Misra, S.C.
-A multi-faceted CNN architecture for automatic classification of mobile LiDAR data and an algorithm to reproduce point cloud samples for enhanced training	ISPRS Journal of Photogrammetry and Remote Sensing 147, pp. 80-89	2019

-* Gabela, J., Retscher, G., Goel, S., (...), Li, Y., Grejner-Brzezinska, D. 	Experimental evaluation of a UWB-based cooperative positioning system for pedestrians in GNSS-denied environment	Sensors (Switzerland) 19(23),5274	2019

-* Kealy, A., Retscher, G., Li, Y., (...), Goel, S., Gabela, J. 	Robust Positioning Performance in Indoor Environments	E3S Web of Conferences 9402001	2019

-* Balaji Devaraju, V Sharma, V Kumar	Analysing the lower degree harmonics of time-variable gravity field via the polar-form of spherical harmonics	Journal of the Indian Society of Remote Sensing 47(4), pp. 671-684.
-2019

-* Ropesh Goyal ,Balaji Devraju, O Dikshit	A Gravimetric Geoid Model for India: Challenges and Current Status	27th International Union of Geodesy and Geophysics (IUGG) General Assembly	2019

-* Ropesh Goyal ,Balaji Devraju, O Dikshit	A numerical approach to the mass-prism integration for fast determination of terrain corrections	27th International Union of Geodesy and Geophysics (IUGG) General Assembly	2019

-* Maurya, A.K., Varade, D., Dikshit, O. 	HICF: A matlab package for hyperspectral image classification and fusion for educational learning and research	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692	2018

-* Belwalkar, A., Nath, A., Dikshit, O. 	Spectral-spatial classification of hyperspectral remote sensing images using variational autoencoder and convolution neural network	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692	2018

-* Sharma, Y., Pasari, S., Dikshit, O., Ching, K.E.
-GPS-based monitoring of crustal deformation in Garhwal-Kumaun Himalaya	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692	2018

-* Narayan, A.B., Tiwari, A., Devara, M., Dwivedi, R., Dikshit, O. 	Monitoring landslides in the Mussoorie region, Uttarakhand using multi-temporal SAR interferometry with sentinel-1 images	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692	2018

-* Varade, D., Dikshit, O. 	Estimation of surface snow wetness using sentinel-2 multispectral data	ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences 4(5), pp. 223-228	2018

-* Tiwari, A., Narayan, A.B., Devara, M., Dwivedi, R., Dikshit, O. 	Multi-sensor geodetic approach for landslide detection and monitoring	ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences 4(5), pp. 223-228	2018
+* Varade, D., Dikshit, O., Singh, G., Manickam, S., Snehmani,	Modelling of Early Winter Snow Density using Fully Polarimetric C-band SAR Data in the Indian Himalayas, Remote Sensing of Environment, **2020**.

+* Varade, D., Singh, G., Dikshit, O., Manickam, S., Identification of Snow using Fully Polarimetric SAR Data based on Entropy and Anisotropy, Water Resources Research, **2020**.

+* Yadav, M., Lohani, B., Identification of trees and their trunks from mobile laser scanning data of roadway scenes, International Journal of Remote Sensing, 41(4), pp. 1233-1258,	**2020**.

+* Munnangi, A.K., Lohani, B., Misra, S.C., A review of land consolidation in the state of Uttar Pradesh, India: Qualitative approach,	Land Use Policy, 90104309, **2020**.

+* Retscher, G., Kealy, A., Gabela, J. Li, Y., Goel, S., Toth, C., Masiero, A., Blaszczak-Bak, W., Gikas, V., Perakis, H., Koppanyi, Z., Grejner-Brzezinska, D., A Benchmarking Measurement Campaign in GNSS-denied/challenged Indoor/Outdoor and Transitional Environments, Journal of Applied Geodesy, **2020**.

+* Prakasam, C., Aravinth, R., Kanwar, V.S., Nagarajan, B., Landslide Hazard Mapping Using Geo-Environmental Parameters—A Case Study on Shimla Tehsil, Himachal Pradesh, Lecture Notes in Civil Engineering 33, pp. 123-139, **2020**.

+* Boodala, J., Dikshit, O., and Balasubramanian, N., Deriving Multiple Representation Database: A Model Generalisation Approach, Proceedings of the International Cartographic Association.
+Vol.2., **2019**.

+* Dhar S., Balasubramanyam N., Dikshit O., Estimation of Earth Rotation Parameters for Enhancing the Precise Realization of ITRF,	Proceedings of the European Geosciences Union,  Vol. 21, Vienna, Austria, DOI: EGU2019-1594,	**2019**.

+* Varade, D., Dikshit, O., Singh, G., Manickam, S., Snehmani, Capability assessment of Sentinel-1 bi-temporal dual polarimetric SAR data for inferences on snow density, IEEE Microwave and RF Conference (IMaRC-19), 13-15 December, IIT Bombay, Mumbai. **2019**.

+* Varade, D., Maurya, A.K., Dikshit, O., Singh, G., Manickam, S., Snow depth in Dhundi: an estimate based on weighted bias corrected differential phase observations of dual polarimetric bi-temporal Sentinel-1 data, International Journal of Remote Sensing, 41(8), pp. 3031-3053,	**2019**.

+* Varade, D., Sure, A., Dikshit, O., Potential of Landsat-8 and Sentinel-2A composite for land use land cover analysis, Geocarto International, 34(14), pp. 1552-1567, **2019**.

+* Varade, D., Maurya, A.K., Dikshit, O., Unsupervised hyperspectral band selection using ranking based on a denoising error matching approach, International Journal of Remote Sensing, 41(8), pp. 3031-3053, **2019**.

+* Varade, D.M., Maurya, A.K., Dikshit, O., Development of Spectral Indexes in Hyperspectral Imagery for Land Cover Assessment, IETE Technical Review (Institution of Electronics and Telecommunication Engineers, India), 36(5), pp. 475-483, **2019**.

+* Goyal, R., Dikshit, O., Balasubramania, N., Evaluation of global geopotential models: a case study for India, Survey Review 51(368), pp. 402-412, **2019**.

+* Deshpande, P.J., Sure, A., DIkshit, O., Tripathi, S., A framework for estimating representative area of a ground sample using remote sensing,	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692, **2019**.

+* Varade, D., Dikshit, O., Manickam, S., Dry/wet snow mapping based on the synergistic use of dual polarimetric SAR and multispectral data, Journal of Mountain Science, 16(6), pp. 1435-1451,	**2019**.

+* Varade, D., Maurya, A.K., Dikshit, O., Potential of Information Fusion of Optical and SAR Data for Snow Cover Characterization, 2018 International Conference on Computational and Characterization Techniques in Engineering and Sciences, CCTES 2018 8674121, pp. 49-53, **2019**.

+* Varade, D., Maurya, A.K., Sharma, S., Dikshit, O., Ppmasks: A Simple and Effective Tool for Basic Land Cover Characterization, 2018 International Conference on Computational and Characterization
+Techniques in Engineering and Sciences, CCTES 2018 8674121, pp. 49-53, **2019**.

+* Sure, A., Dikshit, O., Estimation of root zone soil moisture using passive microwave remote sensing: A case study for rice and wheat crops for three states in the Indo-Gangetic basin, Journal of Environmental Management, 234, pp. 75-89, **2019**.

+* Varade, D., Dikshit, O., Potential of multispectral reflectance for assessment of snow geophysical parameters in Solang valley in the lower Indian Himalayas,	GIScience and Remote Sensing,	**2019**.

+* Varade, D., Dikshit, O., Improved Assessment of Atmospheric Water Vapor Content in the Himalayan Regions Around the Kullu Valley in India Using Landsat-8 Data, Water Resources Research, 55(1), pp. 462-475, **2019**.

+* Maurya, A.K., Varade, D.M., Dikshit, O., Effect of Pansharpening in Fusion Based Change Detection of Snow Cover Using Convolutional Neural Networks, IETE Technical Review (Institution of Electronics and Telecommunication Engineers, India), **2019**.

+* Boodala, J., Dikshit, O., and Balasubramanian, N., Automated Generalisation of Buildings using CartAGen Platform., 39th INCA International Congress: New Age Cartography and Geospatial Technology in Digital India, Indian National Cartographic Association (INCA), December 18-20, 2019 at Dehradun, India. **2019**.

+* Kumar, B., Lohani, B., Pandey, G., Development of deep learning architecture for automatic classification of outdoor mobile LiDAR data, International Journal of Remote Sensing, 41(4), pp. 1233-1258, **2019**.

+* Goel, S., Kealy, A., Lohani, B., Posterior Cramér Rao Bounds for Cooperative Localization in Low-Cost UAV Swarms, Journal of the Indian Society of Remote Sensing, 47(4), pp. 671-684, **2019**.

+* Gupta, S., Vasardani, M., Lohani, B., Winter, S., Pedestrian's risk-based negotiation model for self-driving vehicles to get the right of way, Accident Analysis and Prevention, 124, pp. 163-173, **2019**.

+* Kumar, B., Pandey, G., Lohani, B., Misra, S.C., A multi-faceted CNN architecture for automatic classification of mobile LiDAR data and an algorithm to reproduce point cloud samples for enhanced training,	ISPRS Journal of Photogrammetry and Remote Sensing, 147, pp. 80-89, **2019**.

+* Gabela, J., Retscher, G., Goel, S., (...), Li, Y., Grejner-Brzezinska, D., Experimental evaluation of a UWB-based cooperative positioning system for pedestrians in GNSS-denied environment	Sensors (Switzerland), 19(23), 5274, **2019**.

+* Kealy, A., Retscher, G., Li, Y., (...), Goel, S., Gabela, J., Robust Positioning Performance in Indoor Environments	E3S Web of Conferences, 9402001, **2019**.

+* Maurya, A.K., Varade, D., Dikshit, O., HICF: A matlab package for hyperspectral image classification and fusion for educational learning and research, International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692, **2018**.

+* Belwalkar, A., Nath, A., Dikshit, O., Spectral-spatial classification of hyperspectral remote sensing images using variational autoencoder and convolution neural network, International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692, **2018**.

+* Sharma, Y., Pasari, S., Dikshit, O., Ching, K.E., GPS-based monitoring of crustal deformation in Garhwal-Kumaun Himalaya,	International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692,	**2018**.

+* Narayan, A.B., Tiwari, A., Devara, M., Dwivedi, R., Dikshit, O., Monitoring landslides in the Mussoorie region, Uttarakhand using multi-temporal SAR interferometry with sentinel-1 images, International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives 42(2/W13), pp. 687-692, **2018**.

+* Varade, D., Dikshit, O., Estimation of surface snow wetness using sentinel-2 multispectral data, ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, 4(5), pp. 223-228, **2018**.

+* Tiwari, A., Narayan, A.B., Devara, M., Dwivedi, R., Dikshit, O., Multi-sensor geodetic approach for landslide detection and monitoring, ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, 4(5), pp. 223-228, **2018**.

 * Ramachandran, N., Dikshit, O., Experimental validation of compact TomoSAR for vegetation characterization, International Geoscience and Remote Sensing Symposium (IGARSS), 2018-July, 8517824, pp. 6727-6730, **2018**.
 * Narayan, A.B., Tiwari, A., Dwivedi, R., Dikshit, O., A Novel Measure for Categorization and Optimal Phase History Retrieval of Distributed Scatterers for InSAR Applications, IEEE Transactions on Geoscience and Remote Sensing, 56(10),8353198, pp. 5843-5849,	**2018**.